-1. Option values have been calculated using the closing price of the Shares on the TSX on December 31, 2015 of CAD\$0.70, less the applicable exercise price of the outstanding options.
-As at December 31, 2015, some of the above options had not fully vested.
-The above value of unexercised in-the-money options has been computed assuming that all of the options have vested.
+- 1. Option values have been calculated using the closing price of the Shares on the TSX on December 31, 2016 of CAD\$0.70, less the applicable exercise price of the outstanding options.
+As at December 31, 2016, some of the above options had not fully vested.
+The above value of unexercised in-the-money options has been computed assuming that all of the options have vested. - 2.
+Special stock option grant in lieu of cash payments, on account of NEO 2015 bonuses.